MeerMusik/LinuxScripts/README.md

 All Scripts are heavily personalized and have a lot of Compiler Flags to fit my personal needs.

 Please look at the different Sections about the Build Scripts for Version Numbers - if mentioned.
-But: Do not rely too heavily on Versions mentioned in this Document as I do not guarantee to keep it updated!
+But: Do not rely too heavily on Versions mentioned in this Document, as I do not guarantee to keep them updated!
 If in doubt, look at the Scripts.

 ## LICENSE
 The Content in this Repository is Dual-Licensed under "The Unlicense" (Public Domain) OR under the "CC0-1.0 Universal License" (Public Domain with Fallback Mechanism).